-By unanimous consent of the Board, a ten percent (10%) increase in the Annual Assessment was approved during the December 2, 2014 Regular Meeting of the Board.
+By unanimous consent of the Board, a ten percent (10%) increase in the Annual Assessment was approved during December 2, 2014, Regular Meeting of the Board.
 This is an increase of $29 bringing next years annual dues up from $290 to $319.
 While the Association runs on a fiscal calendar from October through September and while homeowners are billed for the Annual Assessment in June, the Assessment actually begins on January 1, which is the Board is required to vote in December.
-Article 4.3(b) grants the Board the sole and exclusive authority to increase the annual assessment each year by as
+Article 4.3(b) grants the Board the sole and exclusive authority to increase the annual assessment each year by as much

 By unanimous consent, the Board adopted the first Fine and Enforcement Policy.
 This policy establishes the guidelines for the Board when enforcing the CC&Rs against homeowners who are out of compliance as well as the rights granted to homeowners under the law.
 Article 7.15(a) of the CC&Rs establishes that fines assessed may not exceed the then in effect annual assessment, per violation.
 For homeowners, this means that beginning January 1, 2015, the maximum that any homeowner may be fined is $319 per violation, which is equal to the 2015 annual assessment.
 This does little to motive those who wish to disregard the